 The core idea of Thirstic was born.

-I got a bit obsessed with finding an answer to this problem.
+I got obsessed with finding an answer to this problem.
 Based on all I’ve read, I developed my own formula for estimating water needs.
 The two main ingredients are burned calories and the environment temperature.

 Fire up Xcode